Digital Auditing and Accountability

 About

-Takeaways: Participants will learn what digital auditing is and means, gain skills to implement digital auditing processes, and uphold accountable assurance in tech-driven projects.
+Takeaways: Participants will learn what digital technologies are, with a particular emphasis on intangible assets.
+Participants will also learn what digital auditing is and means, gain skills to understand the importance and choice of digital auditing processes, and consider accountability and assurance in tech-driven projects.

 Topics of Discussion:

-- Examining digital auditing and assurance systems to detect biases and ensure accuracy and accountability
+• Types of digital auditing and assurance processes to consider potential biases and maintain accuracy and accountability for these assets

-- Accountability in using AI and automated decision-making in public
+• Accountability in using AI and automated decision-making – some key considerations

 Instructor